sferlix/frankAllSkyCam/README.md

 According to the above configuration, the allskycam, startrail images and timelapses videos will be uploaded on a remote website, via FTP.
 Of course, if you do not want to use a remote FTP just set `isFTP=False`

-An additional parameter will enable / disable the generation of the timelapse:
+An additional parameter will enable / disable the generation of the timelapses:

 ```
 nightTL = True
 fullTL = True
 ```

-allskycam_night.mp4 will be generated if `nightTL = True` allskycam_24h.mp4 will be generated if `fullTL = True`
+allskycam_night.mp4 will only show the night timelapse, from sunset to suntise and will be generated if `nightTL = True`

+allskycam_24h.mp4 will be showing th 24h and will be generated if `fullTL = True`

-There are many other options.
-The config.txt file is self-explanatory and you can customize many things, including logo, compass, extra-data you may want to print on your AllSkyCam image
+There are some other options.
+The config.txt file is self-explanatory and you can customize many things, including logo, compass, extra-data you may want to print on your AllSkyCam image (eg info coming from your sensors, your meteo station if any).

  # 3. Test to check if it works: